What Is a Lead Generation Machine?

 11 Fine-tune your lead generation processes

-Whether you might lack information about your product or your competitor is offering the same solutions but at a lower price you need to know what makes your leads drop off.
+Whether it is your content that is not working or your competitor is offering a better or cheaper solution, you need to know what causes your leads to drop out of your funnel.

 Drive more sales from your lead generation machine

 Leads are worthless unless you can nurture them into paying customers.
 It is only qualified leads that you can rely on to increase your sales and drive more revenue to your business.
 So now that you have a long list of leads and a lead generation machine that is working full throttle, it is time to put your lead nurturing and management tools into action.

 Before you can start nurturing your leads, you need to categorize them.
 They can fall into any one of these categories:

 - Hot lead.